 There are two mandatory employee postings for E-Verify participants:

-2. The Right to Work poster (issued by the Department of Justice).
+2. The Right to Work poster, issued by the Department of Justice

-Both the E-Verify poster and Right to Work poster must appear in English and Spanish, even if you do not have any Spanish-speaking employees.
-They should be displayed in an area easily accessible to job applicants and any other employees who will have their employment eligibility verified with E-Verify.
-Popular locations include break rooms, entrance areas, lounges and near time clock stations.
+Both posters must appear in English and Spanish, even if you have no Spanish-speaking employees.
+Display them where job applicants and employees whose eligibility will be verified can easily see them.
+Common locations include break rooms, entrance areas, lounges and time clock stations.

 E-Verify Poster Management Made Simple